-Firms in the PwC network are members in, or have other connections to, PwCIL, an English private company limited by guarantee.
+Firms in the PwC network are members in, or have other connections to PwCIL, an English private company limited by guarantee.
 PwCIL does not practise accountancy or provide services to clients.
-Rather, its purpose is to act as a coordinating entity for member firms in the PwC network.
-Focusing on key areas such as strategy, brand and risk and quality, PwCIL coordinates the development and implementation of policies and initiatives to achieve a common and coordinated approach amongst individual member firms where appropriate.
-Member firms of PwCIL can use the PwC name and draw on the resources and methodologies of the PwC network.
-In addition, member firms may draw upon the resources of other member firms and/or secure the provision of professional services by other member firms and/or other entities.
-In return, member firms are bound to abide by certain common policies and to maintain the standards of the PwC network as put forward by PwCIL.
+Rather its purpose is to act as a coordinating entity for PwC firms in the PwC network.
+Focusing on key areas such as strategy, brand, and risk and quality, PwCIL coordinates the development and implementation of policies and initiatives to achieve a common and coordinated approach amongst individual PwC firms where appropriate.
+PwC firms of PwCIL can use the PwC name and draw on the resources and methodologies of the PwC network.
+In addition, PwC firms may draw upon the resources of other PwC firms and/or secure the provision of professional services by other PwC firms and/or other entities.
+In return, PwC firms are bound to abide by certain common policies and to maintain the standards of the PwC network as put forward by PwCIL.

 The PwC network is not one international partnership.
-A member firm cannot act as agent of PwClL or any other member firm, cannot obligate PwClL or any other member firm and is liable only for its own acts or omissions and not those of PwClL or any other member firm.
-Similarly, PwClL cannot act as an agent of any member firm, cannot obligate any member firm and is liable only for its own acts or omissions.
-PwClL has no right or ability to control member firm's exercise of professional judgment.
+A PwC firm cannot act as agent of PwCIL or any other PwC firm, cannot obligate PwCIL or any other PwC firm, and is liable only for its own acts or omissions and not those of PwCIL or any other PwC firm.
+Similarly, PwCIL cannot act as an agent of any PwC firm, cannot obligate any PwC firm, and is liable only for its own acts or omissions.
+PwCIL has no right or ability to control any PwC firm's exercise of professional judgement.

-The governance bodies of PwCIL are:
+Governance bodies of PwCIL

 - Global Board, which is responsible for the governance of PwCIL, the oversight of the Network Leadership Team and the approval of network standards.
 The Board does not have an external role.
-The Board is comprised of 20 members.
-Two are appointed as external, independent directors, and the other 18 are elected by partners from PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team, which is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
-Its members are responsible for leading teams drawn from member firms to coordinate activities across all areas of our business.
+The Board is comprised of 19 members.
+One is appointed as an external, independent director, and the other 18 Board members are elected by partners from PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team, which is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
+Its members are responsible for leading teams drawn from PwC firms to coordinate activities across all areas of our business.